david-sullivan/box2dCamera/README.md

 I'm not a c++ programmer, so i am sure there is a lot in the code that could be changed or optimized.
 If you have any suggestions, please let me know.

-I have tried using similar code with video, and it always quits after a few minutes.
+I have tried using similar code with streaming video, and it always quits after a few minutes.
 I would love to figure that out.